avecronym/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Ctrl + Shift + X - Delete Folder Note (Folder notes: Delete folder note of current folder of active note)
 	- Ctrl + Q / Alt + Q - Quickly Move Note to Folder (File Chucker: Move to new or existing folder) + Move current file to another folder
 		- *Moves note(s) into any existing folder and/or places note(s) into its own folder note regardless of file type(s).*
-	- Ctrl + Alt + R - Rename all other files linked in current Note (File Cooker: Rename in current file links)
-		- *Rename all other files linked in current Note at once.*
-	- Ctrl + Alt + F - Move Files to Folder Note by Links (File Cooker: Move Links in Current File to...)
-		- *Move files to folder note by links.*
-	- Alt + Shift + R - Rename Files in Searchresults (File Cooker: Rename Files in Searchresults)
-		- *Rename Files in folder notes by the results in the search tab.*
 	- Alt + Click Note in Files - Edit One Selected File
 	- Shift + Click Note in Files - Edit A Row of Selected Files
-	- Alt + Shift + Q - Quickly Move Notes to Folder by Search (File Cooker: Move files in searchresults to ...)
-	- Ctrl + Shift + R  - Update Main Folder Note (Map of Content: Update Map of Content)
+	- Ctrl + Alt + U  - Update Main Folder Note (Map of Content: Update Map of Content)
 		- *Quickly move notes to a folder by searching them in the search tab.*
 		- *Hierarchically ties every note's connection to one another in a decentralized manner.*
 	- Ctrl + Alt + M - Set Current Note as Main Folder Note (Map of Content: Set current Note as Central Note)